top of page

 “The epidermis of a dog is 3-5 cells thick, however, in humans, it is at least 10-15 cells thick”.

-If you are experiencing pulling and difficulties with training loose lead walking, instead of looking for a piece of equipment to fix it, we need to look at why the dog is struggling, and address this:
+If you are experiencing pulling and difficulties with training loose lead walking, instead of looking for a piece of equipment to fix it, we need to look at why the dog is struggling, and address this.
+Some points to consider:

 *Has loose lead walking been thoroughly taught at home first, with distractions systematically introduced?